aaroncnc/Remora-GUI-Config-Tool/README.md

 To run the tool you must have both the .py and .ui file in the same folder and then run the .py file

+The tool will generate 2 file with the save button is selected.

+A config.txt and save.txt

+The config.txt file is put on the micro sd card and inserted into your main board.

+The save.txt is used to save the gui config so it can be reloaded via the load config button.

 If you find any errors or feed back please create an issue.